What is dyslexia?

 How does a child in Ohio get screened for signs of dyslexia?

 During the 2023-24 school year, Ohio schools will screen all children for dyslexia warning signs in grades K-3.
 Families (or a teacher with family permission) can request a dyslexia screening in grades 4-6 as well.
 After the 2023-2024 school year, all Kindergarten students will be screened for dyslexia each year, and in grades 1-6, screenings also must be done if they are requested by a family (or by a teacher with family permission).
 If your child is screened and the school identifies signs of dyslexia, you will receive a communication from your child’s school.
-Your child will then be given a more in-depth screener, and their teachers will begin providing additional support in the classroom.
+Your child might be given a more in-depth screener along with additional support in the classroom.
 This is called “structured literacy instruction.”

 If you would like to request a screening from your child’s school to see if your child is at-risk for dyslexia, visit the Ohio Statewide Family Engagement Center’s website to find a Sample Screening Request Letter.